CtrlK

 Progressive Disclosure

-The content is well-organized with clear section headers and logical progression, but it's a fairly long single file with no references to supporting files.
-The edge cases section is appropriately brief, but the detailed triage options and API calls could potentially be split out for a skill of this complexity.
+The content is well-organized with clear section headers and numbered steps, but it's a fairly long single file with no references to supporting documents.
+The edge cases section is appropriately brief, but the detailed API call patterns and triage options could potentially be split out for a cleaner overview.

 2 / 3